Sorry, but the mother of all crashes is coming and it won’t be fun…

 Technical analysis involves studying statistical trends from trading activity, such as price movement and volume.
 Investors can gain insight into market sentiment by identifying patterns and using indicators like moving averages and oscillators.

 Before the 2008 financial crisis, technical indicators showed weakening momentum in housing-related stocks.
-Divergences between stock prices and underlying indicators signaled potential reversals.
+Divergences between stock prices and underlying indicators signalled potential reversals.
 Investors who paid attention to these signs could adjust their positions accordingly.

 While not foolproof, technical analysis can serve as an early warning system.
 Combining technical signals with an understanding of mass psychology and economic fundamentals creates a more comprehensive approach to anticipating market shifts.